 Yes, Abra offers more than its historic churches or cultural sites.
 Its vast landscape also hosts countless natural wonders waiting to be discovered.
 If sustainably managed, these could help boost the local economy while preserving the natural environment.

 Without further ado, here are the top 20 must-see tourist spots in Abra.

 1. Sapilang Falls (Bangued), Abra

 Sapilang falls now greets and welcomes every nature lover to its rustic realm.
-From barangay Sagap, it takes around 30 minutes of quite easy trek to get here, passing across forested trails.
+From barangay Sagap, it takes around 30 minutes of quite an easy trek to get here, passing across forested trails.
 Oh, you will also be crossing a river so expect your feet to get wet.
-The falls are called because they cascade on one place.
+The falls are called because they cascade in one place.
 However, they are not identical.
 The first falls to see is tall, thin, and has multi-layers.
 The second falls, on the other hand, descends on a broad and bare rockface.
 This can be climbed.
 This waterfall has an extension which cannot be seen from below.
 By the way, one must register at the barangay captain’s house upon arriving in Sagap.
 As of press time, the guide fee is 200 pesos.

 2. Kaparkan Falls (Tineg)

 This is perhaps one of the most famous tourist spots in Abra.
 Unlike most popular falls in the country, Tineg is bizarrely unique.
-It cascades on a terraced-like manner on bare limestone rocks.
+It cascades in a terraced-like manner on bare limestone rocks.
 It has numerous pools along its broad stretch with crystal-clear water.
 According to the locals, the waters do not turn murky even during the rainy months.
-That is, because they emanate from an underground spring.
+That is because they emanate from an underground spring.
 Collectively, the falls measures around 500 meters high and 60 meters wide.
 The surrounding forests also add beauty to the sight.
 No wonders, some locals tag the place as “Mulawin.”
 By the way, Kaparnakan falls feeds the Tineg River.

 3. Piwek Rock Formation (Tineg), Abra